CreamWerx/HowTo_SingleApp_IPC/README.md

-This code demonstrates a way to make your app the only instance running on yor syatem.
+This code demonstrates a way to make your app the only instance running on your syatem.

 If you run it once the app will start.